 Discrimination is often culturally entrenched.

-An Institute for Public Policy Research study in the UK reports that immigrants from certain ethnic backgrounds have (on average) had to make between 10% and 150% more applications than a non-migrant in order to get a 'call-back' from a job application.
+An Institute for Public Policy Research study in the UK found that immigrants from certain ethnic backgrounds have had to submit between 10% and 150% more applications on average than a non-migrant in order to get a 'call-back' when applying for a job.

-Women are still at a disadvantage in the workplace, because of their gender.
+Women are still at a disadvantage in the workplace.